EnumerativeGeometry/enumerativegeometry.github.io/README.md

 Philosophical and Practical Considerations

 The Ship of Theseus analogy encapsulates the notion of progressive and recursive replacement inherent in Virtual Set Theory’s parameterized membership.
 In the upcoming formal publication, this metaphor will be rigorously instantiated as structured morphisms within the associated moduli space and categorical frameworks, replacing informal intuition with precise algebraic and topological definitions
-## Contact and Contributions

-Please share feedback, issues, or contributions via GitHub.
-Collaboration is warmly welcomed to explore and extend virtual mathematics.

 ## Current Research and Publicaitons

-The framework of Virtual Set Theory (VST) and its application to the generalized Apollonius problem, while promising, faces several important open questions and criticisms that we aim to address systematically in forthcoming papers to be published on arXiv starting Christmas Day 2025:
+The framework of Virtual Set Theory (VST) and its application to the generalized Apollonius problem, while promising, faces several important open questions and criticisms that we aim to address systematically in forthcoming papers to be published on arXiv planned for Christmas Day 2025:

     Formal Foundations of VST and Membership Definition Current presentations of VST introduce a recursive, fractal notion of membership that enriches classical set theory but lack a fully formal axiomatic system.
 In a forthcoming foundational paper, Foundations of Virtual Sets (expected December 25, 2025), we will provide rigorous axioms for this parameterized membership relation, carefully proving consistency and compatibility with classical set theories such as ZF and NBG.
 This work will aim to show how classical paradoxes like Russell’s paradox are resolved in this setting without violating foundational axioms.